 UTM Abroad

-UTM Abroad Academic Experiences are developed by academic departments, taught by UTM faculty, and linked to the International Education Centre who facilitates the UTM Abroad program.
+UTM Abroad Academic Experiences are developed in partnership with the International Education Centre, taught by UTM faculty, and tailored to the specific needs of the UTM community.
 Courses are offered during the semester, or year, with an embedded global experience during the break periods (e.g. Fall/Winter Reading Week), or embedded in a summer course.
 Pedagogically, UTM Abroad Academic Experiences capitalize on their international location, connecting the global experience to the course material.
 Options for this include;

 Academic Experiences Overview

-UTM Abroad Academic Experiences are developed by academic departments, taught by UTM faculty, and linked to the International Education Centre who facilitates the UTM Abroad program.
+UTM Abroad Academic Experiences are developed in partnership with the International Education Centre, taught by UTM faculty, and tailored to the specific needs of the UTM community.
 Courses are offered during the semester, or year, with an embedded global experience during the break periods (e.g. Fall/Winter Reading Week), or embedded in a summer course.
 Pedagogically, UTM Abroad Academic Experiences capitalize on their international location, connecting the global experience to the course material.
 The International Education Centre’s budget assumes responsibility for additional costs associated with a faculty member’s participation in a UTM Abroad Academic Experience, whereas the ancillary costs associated with a student’s participation are sought annually through the ancillary budget process.

 Course Formats